 Electronic Prescription Service (EPS)

-We are now able to send your prescription electronically to the pharmacist of your choice, which would save you coming to the practice to collect the prescription.
+We are now able to send your prescription electronically to the pharmacist of your choice.
 You should ask your pharmacy for further information on this service.

 Ask your GP for an FP29A (Medical Exemption Certificate), also available from the Hospital Pharmacy Department.
 This will need to be countersigned by your GP, hospital or service doctor.